 - 1. Movement between classes must be orderly and quiet.
-Keep to the left and walk in single file in the corridors and on the stairwells. - 2.
+Keep to the left and walk in single file on the stair wells. - 2.
 Form a single line outside the classroom door.
 Wait for permission to enter. - 3.
 During break and lunchtime movement around the school should be orderly and quiet. - 4.
-Bags and personal belongings MUST be stored in lockers.
-If left in the corridors, they will be confiscated. - 5.
-Keep well clear of "Out of Bounds" areas which include - school car parks - steep banks - areas beyond the regulation fences - roofs of buildings and covered walkways - Education Authority Headquarters - and any other area identified as out of bounds by a member of staff. - 6.
-No pupil should leave school without permission. - 7.
+Keep well clear of "Out of Bounds" areas which include - school car parks - steep banks - areas beyond the regulation fences - roofs of buildings and covered walkways - Education Authority Headquarters - and any other area identified as out of bounds by a member of staff - 5.
+No pupil should leave school without permission. - 6.
 Entrance to school by the door at the front of the school only.
-(Start of school day) - 8.
-Aerosol deodorants are NOT permitted.
-Pupils may bring 'roll on' deodorants to school however these must be kept in lockers except during Games periods to be used in the changing rooms only. - 9.
-A member of staff may check the pupil's schoolbag/s and request that the pupil remove their blazer/coat before the blazer/coat is checked for items which should not be in school.
-Pupils may also be asked to turn out their pockets or have their lockers checked.
-These checks may be conducted at any time deemed necessary for health and safety or safeguarding reasons.
+(Start of school day)